albertlauncher/documentation/src/gettingstarted/contributing.md

 5. Go through the review process until approved.

 To **work on existing plugins** start at step 2.
-Discuss your planned changes with the maintainer of the plugin before.
+Discuss your planned changes with the maintainer(s) of the plugin before.

 For a plugin repository to be accepted it has to satisfy the following **requirements**:
 - The project is **licensed under a permissive open source license** (e.g. MIT, Apache, BSD).